CivicActions/agile-california/README.md

 e.
 We leveraged Bootstrap as an open-source style and made a few header and footer design choices.

 f.
-An actual foster parent performed usability testing.
+A foster parent test user performed usability testing.
 We used ourselves as additional user testers.

 g.
 Each of the the first 5 sprints involved user feedback that immediately influenced our design.
+Further, our own [Retrospectives](https://github.com/CivicActions/agile-california/tree/master/call-notes) captured our learnings from each sprint and our plans to modify future sprints in light of these learnings.

 h.
-Using responsive open-source technology, we tested with both mobile phones and desktop environments.
+Using fully responsive open-source technology, we tested with both mobile phones and desktop environments.

 i.
 We used the following core technologies: